Print

 4. Cool: Remove from heat and add ice cubes to cool.

-6. Turkey: Add turkey and ensure it is completely submerged (you may need to put a small sauce pot on top of it to keep it submerged.
+6. Turkey: Add turkey breast and ensure it is completely submerged (you may need to put a small sauce pot on top of it to keep it submerged.

 7. 48 hours: Let brine for 12- 48 hours while refrigerated